ec-europa/europa-component-library/docs/Migrating-v5.md

 ### Mega menu

-The featured panel has changed in order to present a list of elements including images, links with images only, textual links instead of an img and then a list of links.
+The featured panel has changed in order to present a list of elements including images, description, links with images only, textual links instead of an img and then a list of links.
 A new template has been added in the `@ecl/mega-menu` package, it's named: `ecl-mega-menu-featured-item.html.twig` The expected data for the featured panel looks like this: